rlatimer4/nws_custom_component/README.md

 <config directory>/custom_components/nws_alerts/__init__.py
 ```

-sensor state now reflects the highest severity level of the alerts, ranging from 0-4 (unkown to extreme).
+Sensor state now reflects the highest severity level of the alerts, ranging from 0-4 (unkown to extreme).

 To create an sensor instance add to your sensor definitions:
 ```